Howard da Silva: Personal life and death

 Da Silva's first wife was Evelyn Horowitz.
-They were married on August 13, 1930, in Manhattan, New York City, when da Silva was a member of Eva LeGallienne's Civic Repertory Company.
-His marriage was kept a secret for awhile as Le Gallienne did not want members of her company to be distracted by marriage entanglements.
-The da Silvas were politically active and were involved in the movement to support the loyalists in Spain among other causes.
-They were later divorced.
+They were married on August 13, 1930, in Manhattan, New York City.

 His second wife was stage actress Jane Louise Taylor, born in 1913 in New York.
 They were married in January 1941 in Yuma, Arizona, and had one son.
-They were divorced on July 28, 1948 in Los Angeles, California.
+They were divorced on July 28, 1948, in Los Angeles, California.

 His third wife was actress Marjorie Nelson; they were married on August 19, 1950, in Hollywood, California.
 Da Silva and Nelson had two daughters and were divorced on May 9, 1961, in Juárez, Mexico.

 His fourth wife was Nancy Nutter; they were married in May or June 1961 in Greenwich, England.
-They had one son and one daughter.

 Da Silva died of lymphoma, aged 76, in Ossining, New York.